Docs

 How it's measured

-Receivables Recovery Summary = the number of invoices segmented by the number of days overdue after its due date.
+Receivables Recovery Summary = The number of invoices segmented by the number of days overdue after its due date.

 Note